Different Fertilizing Methods Used in Aquascaping (Revealed)

 Liquid Style Fertilizers

 Some fertilizers are available in liquid forms.
-Just as you would imagine, they can be added to water the same way you would add food coloring to a clear beverage.
-The liquid fertilizers increase the amounts of nutrients in the tank, greatly benefiting the plant life therein.
+Just as you would imagine, they can be added to water like food coloring to a clear beverage.
+The liquid fertilizers increase the nutrients in the tank, greatly benefiting the plant life therein.

 If you decide on liquid fertilizers, look for types that contain iron (as mentioned earlier) as well as potassium, zinc, manganese, and cobalt.
 My personal suggestion would be Seachem Flourish Excel.